US STOCKS-Futures ease after Japan data, Greece meetings eyed

 The S&P 500 hit a four-year intraday high on Tuesday before reversing gains and finishing in negative territory in a sign the index could struggle at these higher levels without new catalysts.
 Some investors are also worried about the potential for a swift reversal as has happened in the recent past.

-"Is something going to happen over the next couple of days or weeks that continues this pattern we've had that every time we get up to this level it's not sustainable," said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.
+"Is something going to happen over the next couple of days or weeks that continues this pattern we've had that every time we get up to this level it's not sustainable," said Mendelsohn.

 The euro fell to a session low against the dollar as some investors took profit on the single currency's rally to a seven-week high the previous day.